South Florida pilot sets Guinness record with cross-country helicopter flight

 Chatmaleerat said the record-breaking flight is a dream come true, and it comes with a message for everyone who is trying to dream big like him.

 “I just want to encourage everyone to really go after your dreams,” he said.
 “If you have anything that you really want to get out there and do, it’s a little bit crazy.
 There’s a lot of people doubting you.
 Don’t worry about it, just keep doing it.
-You will get there, and just keep pushing and keep doing it.”
+You will get there and just keep pushing and keep doing it.”

 Guinness designated Nov.
 9 as International Guinness World Records Day in 2005 to encourage people to perform world records.